verdant-studio/hub/README.md

 # Hub

-> Aggregate, monitor, and act on data from all your WordPress sites in one place.
+Aggregate, monitor, and act on data from all your WordPress sites in one place.

+> [!IMPORTANT]
+> This plugin is not yet ready for production.

 ## About